Yarra Hills Secondary College – an eLearning journey

 Further BYOD Junior School Windows laptop program queries that are unanswered in these FAQs can be directed to our College technicians via email: ictsupport@yarrahills.vic.edu.au

-Families with students moving into year 10 (and above) in 2024 are strongly encouraged to ensure they have sourced a BYOD (senior school laptop) prior to the start of the school year.
-Students with existing devices need to ensure the device is fully functioning and has the Microsoft Office application suite installed.
+Families with students moving into year 9 (and above) in 2026 are strongly encouraged to ensure they have sourced a BYOD (senior school laptop) prior to the start of the school year.
+Students with existing devices need to ensure the device is fully functioning and has the Microsoft 365 application suite installed.
 We also encourage all families to ensure their student’s device has a ‘recovery USB’ created in case of operating system corruption or hard disk failure.
 Please see the FAQs below.

 Portal Details: